-The Nursing Program’s most immediate short term goal is to maintain or improve our students’ ability to become licensed upon graduation, which requires passing licensure exams.
-Over the past five years, more than 95% of our students have consistently passed their licensure exam and in 2009, 100% of Park’s nursing students who took the licensure exam obtained their license.
+The Nursing Program always has the short term goal of maintaining or improving our students’ ability to become licensed upon graduation, which requires passing licensure exams.
+Over the past five years, more than 95% of our students have consistently passed their licensure exam.
 The Program aims to continue to meet or exceed our students’ track record of success.
 Most importantly, the program is transitioning to a four-year B.S.N. degree granting program.
 We are currently seeking ACEN accreditation for a 100 student B.S.N. program to accept students for Fall 2016.

 Long term success of the Ellen Finley Earhart Nursing Program will be determined by the University’s ability to provide more career development opportunities for alumni and by its ability to serve a greater number of students in years to come.

 Program success is monitored by several metrics including: 1) Enrollment numbers, or the number of students who value private education at Park and want to graduate from the Ellen Finley Earhart Nursing Program.
 2) Student’s learning outcomes, or the measures by which Nursing Program faculty determine how much students are learning and how well they are mastering new content.
 3) Accreditation, which helps gauge consistent quality of both courses and clinical experiences so our students gain the hands-on experience they will in real-life patient care situations.
 4) Park student’s pass rates on licensure exams, which helps faculty monitor how well Park courses prepare students to obtain their license and become practicing RNs.